jamsocket/y-sweet/docs/running.md

 If the directory starts with `s3://`, `y-sweet` will treat it as an S3-compatible bucket path.
 In this case, `y-sweet` will pick up your local AWS credentials from the environment.
 If you do not have AWS credentials set up, you can set them up with `aws configure`.

+## Deploying to Jamsocket

+Run the Y-Sweet server on [Jamsocket's session backends](https://jamsocket.com/).

+Currently available for early access.
+If you're interested, [reach out to us](mailto:hi@jamsocket.com).

 ## Running a Cloudflare Workers dev server

 You can also run a local dev server based on the Cloudflare Workers runtime.
 This is only recommended for testing changes to the Cloudflare Workers code; if you just want to run a local server, the previous method is preferred.